Non-Perturbative Geometric Framework for Single-Qubit Gates under Always-On Couplings: Noise and First-Order Error Analysis

-In this section, we analyze the first-order error for noise in the coupling strength, $\delta J$, and qubit frequency noise $\delta \omega$.
+In this section, we analyze the first-order error due to noise in coupling strength ($\delta J$) and qubit frequency ($\delta \omega$) using Magnus expansion.
 For a two-qubit system, the driving pulse can have a frequency either centered between the split target qubit frequencies or resonant with one of the split frequencies.
-The noise- and quantum crosstalk-free Hamiltonian in the rotating frame is given by $\Omega(t) IX + J ZZ$ and $\Omega(t)IX + J (IZ+ZZ)$, depending on the driving frequency.
+The noise- and quantum crosstalk-free Hamiltonian in the rotating frame is given by $\Omega(t) IX + J ZZ$ or $\Omega(t)IX + J (IZ+ZZ)$, depending on the driving frequency.
 The corresponding noise Hamiltonians are $\delta H_J = \delta J ZZ$ or $\delta J (IZ+ZZ)$, and $\delta H_\omega = \delta \omega IZ$ for both cases.
-For simplicity, we omit the scalar coefficients in the Hamiltonians.
+For simplicity, we omit the scalar coefficients.